CTMM-TraIT/trait_odm_to_i2b2/README.md

 [developers information](https://github.com/CTMM-TraIT/trait_odm_to_i2b2/blob/master/src/documentation/DevelopersInformation.md)
 are part of the project.

-The ODM-to-i2b2 project is a fork of the REDCap-to-i2b2 project: https://community.i2b2.org/wiki/display/ODM2i2b2/Home
+The ODM-to-i2b2 project is a fork with added functionality of the REDCap-to-i2b2 project: https://community.i2b2.org/wiki/display/ODM2i2b2/Home

 This tools allows you to convert an ODM file to tabular data files that are ready to import in an i2b2-like system like